 “Two-Fisted Science, a Xeric Award-winning and Eisner nominated original trade paperback, features true stories from the history of science.
 Some are serious, some are humorous, and most are a bit of both.
 Scientists highlighted include physicists Richard Feynman, Galileo, Niels Bohr, and Werner Heisenberg, but you’ll find a cosmologist and some mathematicians inside as well.” -GT Labs

 Jim Ottaviani is making big moves in the science comics game.
 Dignifying Science illustrates the stories of a number of famous female scientists like Emmy Noether, Lisa Meitner, Marie Curie, and Rosalind Franklin.
 Recently, Jim collaborated with Jay Hosler (see above) on Suspended in Language, a biography of Neils Bohr.
 If you’re in the area, you can catch Jim at the Toronto Comic Arts Festival and get your comics signed!

-Logicomix is a “brilliantly illustrated tale of reason, insanity, love and truth recounts the story of Bertrand Russell‘s life”.
-This novel comes off as one of the more mature reads of this list, so I’m pretty excited for this comic to be released later this year.
+Logicomix is a “brilliantly illustrated tale of reason, insanity, love, and truth recount the story of Bertrand Russell‘s life”.
+This novel comes off as one of the more mature reads on this list, so I’m pretty excited for this comic to be released later this year.

 Okay, you might not learn a lot from The Five Fists of Science, but who can argue against a steam-punk comic featuring Nikola Tesla and Mark Twain fighting against an evil Thomas Edison?